-STEP 1 Structure:
+STAGE 1 Structure:

 Resource mapping

-STAGE 1.2.
+STEP 1.2.
 Capacity mapping

 Goal mapping

-STAGE 1.4.
-Priority mapping
+STEP 1.4.
+Priority setting

 - Not all blocks are equally relevant to all organisations. - It is therefore necessary to identify and evaluate the priorities of your organisation, considering their capabilities and available resources. - This will help focus the effort of your organisation to implement the system in a viable, effective, and sustainable way and to increase the possibilities and benefits of the system.